Hansenyao/bitcoin_tx_parser/README.md

 # bitcoin_tx_parser
-A bitcoin transaction data parser
+A bitcoin transaction data parser in C++.